rkoeninger/ShenScript/docs/setup.rst

    This class is a description of object returned by the :js:`backend` function and does not actually exist.
 It contains an initial ShenScript environment, without the Shen kernel loaded.

    :param boolean  async:     Environment will generate async functions.

-.. danger:: Finish documenting backend

-..

-  /**
-   * @typedef {Object} Backend
-   * @prop {boolean}  async - Environment will generate async functions.
-   * @prop {function} bounce - Creates a trampoline from function and arguments.
+   :param function bounce:    Creates a trampoline from function and rest arguments.
-   * @prop {function} compile - Turns KLambda expression array tree into JavaScript AST.
+   :param function compile:   Turns KLambda expression array tree into JavaScript AST.
-   * @prop {function} cons - Creates a Cons from a head and tail.
+   :param function cons:      Creates a Cons from a head and tail.
-   * @prop {function} defun - Adds function to the global function registry.
+   :param function defun:     Adds function to the global function registry.
-   * @prop {function} equate - Determines if two values are equal according to the semantics of Shen.
+   :param function equate:    Determines if two values are equal according to the semantics of Shen.
-   * @prop {function} evalJs - Evalutes a JavaScript AST in isolated scope with access to $.
+   :param function evalJs:    Evalutes a JavaScript AST in isolated scope with access to :js:`$`.
-   * @prop {function} evalKl - Builds and evaluates a KLambda expression tree in isolated scope with access to $.
+   :param function evalKl:    Builds and evaluates a KLambda expression tree in isolated scope with access to $.
-   * @prop {Object}   functions - Global index of functions by name.
-Contained functions are
-   *                            passed through fun to handle partial and curried application.
-   * @prop {function} future - Awaits argument, if value is a Trampoline, runs Trampoline and repeats. future(...) calls
-   *                           are generated around function applications in head position while in async mode.
+   :param object   functions: Global function index by string name.
+Functions handle partial application but do not settle trampolines.
+   :param function future:    The async version of :js:`settle`.
-   * @prop {Object}   inlines - Post-processing inlines.
-Each accepts constructed JavaScript ASTs
-   *                            and returns another AST.
+   :param object   inlines:   Post-processing inlines.
+Each accepts constructed JavaScript ASTs and returns another AST.
-   * @prop {function} settle - If value is a Trampoline, runs Trampoline and repeats. settle(...) calls are
+   :param function settle:    If value is a Trampoline, runs Trampoline and repeats.
-   *                           generated around function applications in head position while in sync mode.
-   * @prop {function} show - toString() function.
+   :param function show:      :js:`toString` function.
 Returns string representation of any value.
-   * @prop {Object}   symbols - Global symbol index.
-Keys are strings.
+   :param object   symbols:   Global symbol index by string name.
+   :param function trapAsync: The async version of :js:`trapSync`.
-   * @prop {function} trapAsync - Invoke first function, settle result and return it.
-If an error
-   *                              is raised, apply second function to error and return.
+   :param function trapSync:  Invoke first function, settle result and return it.
+If error raised, apply second function to error and return.
-   * @prop {function} trapSync - Invoke first function, settle result, await and return it.
-If an error
-   *                             is raised, apply second function to error and return.
-   * @prop {function} valueOf - Returns the value of the given global symbol.
+   :param function valueOf:   Returns the value of the given global symbol.
 Raises an error if it is not defined.
-   */

 The Kernel
 ----------